cloudaware/deferred/README.md

 # Changelog

+* 1.0.5 - Actualize README, minor fix JavaDoc
+* 1.0.4 - Fix bug related to dateTimeFormat
+* 1.0.3 - Actualize code according to new API of Cloud Tasks
+* 1.0.2 - Use `google-api-services-cloudtasks` from maven central repo
 * 1.0.1 - Fallback to no credentials if can't create application default credentials
 * 1.0.0 - Initial release